Member Organizations

 Regulation of Accountancy Profession

-The accountancy profession in Burundi is regulated at the professional level by the Ordre des Professionnels Comptables du Burundi (OPC Burundi) established under the decree N. 100/053 of May 11, 2001.
-OPC Burundi recognizes Auditors, Licensed Professional Accountants, Tax Professionals, Professional Accountants, and professionals are qualified via the CPA and Accounting Technician programs.
+The accountancy profession in Burundi is regulated by the Ordre des Professionnels Comptables du Burundi (OPC Burundi), established under Decree No. 100/053 of May 11, 2001 and reinforced by the revised Accountants Decree (2025).

 -